tokkonopapa/WordPress-IP-Geo-Block/README.md

-3. Besides the country code, the original new feature '**Z**ero-day **E**xploit **P**revention for wp-admin' (WP-ZEP) is now available to block malicious access to `wp-admin/admin.php`, `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php`.
-It will protect against certain types of attack such as CSRF, SQLi and so on even if you have some [vulnerable plugins](https://wpvulndb.com/ "WPScan Vulnerability Database") in your site.
+3. Besides the country code, the original new feature '**Z**ero-day **E**xploit **P**revention for wp-admin' (WP-ZEP) is now available to block malicious access to `wp-admin/(admin|admin-ajax|admin-post).php`.
+It will protect against certain types of attack such as CSRF, SQLi and so on even if you have some
+    [vulnerable plugins](https://wpvulndb.com/ "WPScan Vulnerability Database") in your site.
 Because this is an experimental feature, please open an issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block")